 *Please note that some of the activities we have included in this program are optional with additional charges.
 This will all be clearly explained to you.

-To book Six Senses Bhutan 10-Night Khamsa, please contact the reservations department directly at [email protected].
+To book Six Senses Bhutan 10-Night Khamsa, please contact the reservations team directly at email@example.com.